CDCgov/covid19-forecast-hub/model-output/README.md

 ### Metadata

 The metadata file will be saved within the model-metdata directory in the Hub's GitHub repository.
-It should be a YAML file with base name `{team name}-{model name}`, and extension `.yml` or `.yaml`, e.g.
+It should be a YAML file with base name `{team}-{model}`, and extension `.yml` or `.yaml`, e.g.

     exampleteam-examplemodel.yml
     otherteam-othermodel.yaml